-Scrub the clams well with a vegetable brush under cold running water.
-Place them in a large pot of cold water; let them soak a few minutes to release any residual grit, then drain.
-Repeat for several changes of water until no sand falls to the bottom of the pot.
+Scrub clams well under cold running water.
+Place in large pot of cold water; let soak a few minutes to release any residual grit, then drain.
+Repeat for several changes of water until no sand falls to bottom of pot.

-Combine the clams, wine or broth, thyme, oregano, garlic, and pepper in a large saucepan.
-Cover and cook over medium heat until the clams open, about 5 minutes.
-Discard any clams that don’t open.
-As soon as they are cool enough to handle, remove the clams from their shells, coarsely chop them, cover, and set aside.
-Reserve a few of the shells for garnish; reserve the cooking liquid (including the garlic and herbs) separately.
+Combine clams, wine, thyme, oregano, and garlic in large saucepan.
+Cover and cook over medium heat until clams open, about 5 minutes.
+Discard any clams that do not open.
+When cool enough to handle, remove clam meat from 12 shells and coarsely chop.
+Reserve remaining clams with meat still inside for garnish; reserve cooking liquid (including the garlic and herbs) separately.

-Cook the linguine according to package directions.
-Drain and place in a warmed serving bowl; keep warm.
+Cook linguine according to package directions.
+Drain and place in warmed serving bowl; keep warm.

-Meanwhile, heat a medium nonstick skillet.
-Swirl in the oil, then add the tomatoes, basil, 2 tablespoons of the parsley, and the anchovy paste.
-Sauté over medium heat 5 minutes, then add the reserved clam cooking liquid; reduce the heat and simmer until thickened.
-Stir the clams into the sauce and heat just to serving temperature.
-Pour over the linguine, toss to coat, and garnish with the reserved clam shells.
-Sprinkle with the remaining 1 tablespoon parsley and serve at once.
-Yields one cup per serving.
+Meanwhile, heat oil in medium nonstick skillet over medium heat.
+Add tomatoes, 1 tablespoon basil, 2 tablespoons parsley, red pepper flakes, and salt.
+Cook, stirring, over medium heat, until tomatoes begin to break down, 5−10 minutes.
+Add reserved clam cooking liquid and canned clams and juice; reduce heat and simmer until thickened.
+Stir in chopped clam meat and heat through, about 1 minute.
+Pour over linguine, toss to coat, and garnish with reserved clam shells.
+Sprinkle with remaining 1 tablespoon parsley and 1 tablespoon basil and serve at once.

 - Using both fresh and canned clams in this sauce makes it particularly rich and delicious.